-✓ New protocol is widely used for high performance application (Introduction RDMA related technologies, Cisco)
+✓ New protocol is widely used for high performance

 RDMA (Remote Direct Memory Access) is a new technology designed to solve the problem of serverside data processing latency in network applications, which transfers data directly from one computer's memory to another without the intervention of both operating systems.
 This allows for high bandwidth, low latency network communication and is particularly suitable for use in massively parallel computer environments.
 By transferring telegrams directly into the storage space of the other computer through the network, data can be quickly transferred from one system to the storage space of another system, reducing or eliminating the need for multiple copies of data telegrams during transmission, thus freeing up memory bandwidth and CPU cycles and greatly improving system performance.
+Figure E shows the principle of RDMA protocol.